vickneee/mountour/README.md

 # mountours

-A fictional travel agency's landing page was made using HTML, CSS, and SCSS.
+A fictional travel agency's landing page was made using HTML, CSS, SCSS & JavaScript.

 ## deployment